Giovanni-R/GelToData/README.md

 [GelToData] is a small web app which allows you to take an image of a gel electrophoresis experiment and extract the lanes as raw data.

-> [Gel electrophoresis] is a technique to separate molecules depending on their size and charge.
+> [Gel electrophoresis] is a technique to separate molecules depending on their size, shape, and charge.
 The output of its 1D variant is a distinctive set of lanes in which a number of bands may appear.
 It is most notoriously used to separate DNA fragments.

 **How does it work?**
 1. Import an image.